barbara79/project-management-api/README.md

 This project is a **Symfony REST API** designed following **Clean Architecture** principles — emphasizing **separation of concerns**, **scalability**, and **testability**.

 Rather than mixing logic inside controllers, this application defines a clear flow:
-> **Controller → DTO → Mapper → Handler → Validator → Entity → NotificationService**
+> **Controller → Mapper  → DTO → Validator? ->Handler →  → Repository → Entity → NotificationService**

 Each layer has a single, well-defined responsibility.